christophevg/human-parser-generator/README.md

  all characters = ? all visible characters ? ;
 ```

-This grammar would allow to parse
+This grammar allows to parse a Pascal program with assignments:

 ```pascal
  PROGRAM DEMO1